abguimba/42-minishell/README.md

 # 42-minishell

-The objective of this project is for you to create the simplest start of a shellscript.
+The objective of this project was for us to create the simplest start of a shellscript.
 As always, using our own library ([libft](https://github.com/abguimba/42-libft)).

 ![ ](images/image01.png)